 One of my all-time-favorite desserts is Boiled Custard – the old fashioned kind.
 If you have never had it, let me try to describe it…

-So, when I got a hankering for Boiled Custard, I knew some tweaks to the traditional recipes were needed.
+So, when I got a hankering for Boiled Custard, I knew some tweaks to the traditional boiled custard recipes were needed.
 The resulting dessert exceeded my expectations.
-I could almost close my eyes with that delicious mouthful and imagine that I was back in Macon, Ga. eating at that old favorite restaurant!
-And, I had the satisfaction of knowing that my version is healthier!

-Best Ever Boiled Custard can be sweetened with honey, Rapadura, Sucanat or raw sugar – all four options are given in the recipe below.
+My Best Ever Boiled Custard recipe can be sweetened with honey, Rapadura, Sucanat or raw sugar – all four options are given in the recipe below.
 What is the difference?

 In cooking the boiled custard, there was no problem with the custard sticking during cooking.
 If you don’t have Le Creuset, don’t worry, you could also use a double boiler or a heavy boiler.
-Whatever you choose to cook the Best Ever Boiled Custard in, you are gonna love it!
+Whatever you choose to cook this Boiled Custard recipe in, you are gonna love it!